stas/thesis/chapters/1_introduction.md

 general idea was to create an exclusively web based server application that works with JSON[^json] as the main format of the messages.

 The format of the messages would support an extensible base schema.
-With clear difference between the message and attachment formats and with the privacy concerns in mind.
-Using real-time web technologies the delivery of the messages should happen instantly if a receiver is logged in.
+The attachments would have their own schema designed with the privacy concerns in mind.
+Using real-time web technologies the delivery of the messages would happen instantly if a receiver is logged in.

-The server architecture should require the minimum of resources and dependencies to run.
-It should be easily upgradable and scalable.
-And it should be designed as a simple to understand and use technology for both, users and developers.
+The server architecture would require the minimum of resources and dependencies to run.
+It would be easily upgradable and scalable.
+And it would be designed as a simple technology to understand and use, for both, the users and the developers.

-To test and gather end-user feedback, a simple client should be implemented in the form of a thin-client thus its functioning should be independent from the server.
+To test and gather end-user feedback, a simple client should be implemented in the form of a thin-client.
+The client itself should be independent from the server.